Fedexhlz/Calculator/README.md

 # Calculator
-This is an easy Web Claculator App
+This is an easy Web Calculator App